Dylan Moore Player Props: Mariners vs. Blue Jays

 Blue Jays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.
+- The Blue Jays pitching staff ranks third in the league with a collective 9.6 strikeouts per nine innings.

-- The Blue Jays' 3.81 team ERA ranks fourth across all league pitching staffs.
+- The Blue Jays have the fifth-ranked team ERA among all MLB pitching staffs (3.80).

+- Blue Jays pitchers combine to give up 122 total home runs at a rate of 1.2 per game (to rank 23rd in baseball).

 © 2023 Data Skrive.
 All rights reserved.